MrScislowski/ProgrammingPortfolio/Resume_DataScience.md

 ### High School Math Computer Science Teacher, Wichita area high schools, 2012-present

-- Taught computer science, physics, and math classes including AP Computer Science A and AP Calculus
+- Taught computer science, physics, and math classes including AP Computer Science A and AP Calculus (consistently scoring above national and Kansas averages in AP exam scores)
-- Collected data and performed analysis on academic performance, attendance data, and remote learning engagement patterns
+- Collected data and performed analysis on academic performance, attendance data, and remote learning engagement patterns (using SQLite and firebase databases, coding in R and python)
 - Scraped and categorized content from a variety of sources (including College Board, Khan Academy) to streamline accessibility
-- Developed a full stack web app for use by teachers and students to facilitate equitable access to classroom assistance
+- Developed a full stack web app for use by teachers and students to facilitate equitable access to classroom assistance (using react, express, and mongoDB)

 ## Technical Projects